-“First, Roland closed the Giant third with a spectacular stab of Johnny Rucker’s low liner just inside the foul line and then, as the first batter in the Boston fourth, Gladu rammed a triple to right center field.”xxiv The Times may have thought Roland was young because he was a rookie.
-In fact, Gladu was almost 33 years old when he made his debut.
+“First, Roland closed the Giant third with a spectacular stab of Johnny Rucker’s low liner just inside the foul line and then, as the first batter in the Boston fourth, Gladu rammed a triple to right center field.”xxiv The Times may have thought Gladu was young because he was a rookie.
+In fact, he was almost 33 years old when he made his debut.

 Bill Voiselle, a right-hander who would win 21 games that year, was the Giants’ pitcher.
 Gladu struck out his first time at bat.
 After his fourth-inning triple, he scored on an infield out.
 The Giants won 2-1.